 This program allows the student to borrow money from the Department of Education to help pay for college.
 A Subsidized Federal Stafford Loan is one in which the U.S. Government pays the interest on the loan while the student is currently enrolled in at least six credit hours in a college.
-Interest generally does not begin until six months (grace period) after the student has graduated or is not enrolled in a college, or drops below half-time or six credits; however, starting July 1, 2012, interest will accrue during the grace period for loans disbursed on or after July 1, 2012.
+Interest generally does not begin until six months (grace period) after the student has graduated or is not enrolled in a college, or drops below half-time (six credits); however, starting July 1, 2012, interest will accrue during the grace period for loans disbursed on or after July 1, 2012.

 You are limited to the amount you can borrow.
 It is based on your dependency status (dependent or independent), enrollment status (i.e., freshman, sophomore, Junior and Senior) and your yearly and lifetime aggregate loan limits.
-To check your aggregate loan limits go to www.nslds.ed.gov.
+To check your aggregate loan limits go to www.studentaid.gov.
 You will need your FSA ID and password to access your information.

-Eligibility is determined by completing and submitting all the forms listed under Financial Aid Office forms needed.
+Eligibility is determined by completing and submitting the FAFSA.
 You must also complete and submit to the Department of Education the Master Promissory Note and Entrance Counseling Session (see above for directions).
 (See instructions for completing under LOANS.)